 - BAA provides responses to Government consultation papers on matters that affect our industry.

-- BAA has representatives on all eight Aggregate Working Parties (AWPS) in England, and the two RAWPS in Wales.
+- BAA has representatives on all nine Aggregate Working Parties (AWPS) in England, and the two RAWPS in Wales.

 - BAA is a member of the Quarries Joint National Advisory Committee (QNJAC) on Health and Safety issues in conjunction with the Health and Safety Executive (HSE); and the Minerals Products Qualifications Council (MPQC) which is the industry training and awarding body.
 We also have several representatives on the Strategic Forum 2019 Entrapment Campaign – which includes industry, HSE, QNJAC, MPQC and Institute of Quarrying (IQ).